fablabbrighton/digital-fabrication-module/docs/_course-notes-lm225-2020/electronics.md

 ## Using External Inputs and Outputs ("IO") with Microbit

+:thought_balloon: May need to split the class here.
+Some exercises could be done with onboard sensors in the simulator (focus on the coding).

 ### :wrench: Exercise: Light an LED with just 3V and GND pins

 No coding required.

-Consult the pinout to see which pins are
+Consult the pinout to see which pins are 3V and GND.

 ### :wrench: Exercise: Light an LED with signal and GND pins

 Write some code to send a digital high signal to one of the pins, and connect the LED between this pin and GND.

 Digital value 1 = "high" = 3V

 ![]({{ "/assets/microbit-pins.png" | relative_url }})